 Weeks on chart: 12 weeks

 Paul Carrack scored a trio of solo top 40 hits in Australia in 1987-1988, with the biggest of those being "When You Walk in the Room" (number 7, September 1987).
 We also saw him bubble WAY down under in June 1989, on a duet with Terri Nunn.
 Released as the lead single from Paul's fourth studio album Groove Approved (number 116, January 1990), "I Live by the Groove" just fell short of the top 100 on the ARIA chart, though it peaked at number 90 on the Australian Music Report singles chart.
 On the state charts, "I Live by the Groove" performed much stronger in South Australia/Northern Territory and Western Australia, where it peaked at numbers 48 and 57 respectively.
 In Paul's native UK, this song failed to chart, though it entered the Billboard Hot 100, peaking at number 31 in December 1989.
 We shall see Paul again next year.

 Number 166 "Blow the House Down" by Living in a Box

 Living in a Box were an act I remember reading about in UK pop magazine Number One, but don't recall hearing any of their music at the time.
 "Blow the House Down" was the second of three UK top 10 singles for the group, reaching number 10 in March 1989.
 It was the group's final charting single in Australia.

-Next week (20 November): Seven new top 150 entries, including the understated arrival of a new hip-hop group, and two bubbling WAY down under debuts.
+Next week (20 November): Seven new top 150 entries, including the understated arrival of a new hip-hop group, and five bubbling WAY down under debuts.
 You can also follow my posts on instagram and facebook.